New to Caffe and Deep Learning? Start here and find out more about the different models and datasets available to you.

 Let’s jump into a specific example now that you have the overview.
 You will be looking at a small set of files that will be utilized to run a model and see how it works.

-- .caffemodel or .pb2: these are the models; they’re binary and usually large files
+- .caffemodel and .pb: these are the models; they’re binary and usually large files

 - caffemodel: from original Caffe

-- solver.prototxt: this describes the variables that were used during training
+- solver.prototxt: describes the variables used during training, including learning rates, regularization, etc.

 A small collection of pre-trained models is currently available at caffe2/models on Github: